h0ngcha0/liuhongchao.github.io/_posts/2018-12-17-living-and-working-in-sweden-as-engineers.md

 is because engineers can just focus on their technical career without getting too much social pressure to become something else.

 Work life balance is great in Sweden.
 You are not expected to work over time in most of the companies in Sweden.
-In contract, working under high pressure is not uncommon in many Chinese tech companies.
+In contrast, working under high pressure is not uncommon in many Chinese tech companies.
 [Huawei](https://www.huawei.com/en/) is noterious for expecting employees to work overtime on a regular basis, an important part of its [wolf culture](https://huaweico.wordpress.com/our-culture/), [Xiaomi](https://www.mi.com/global/) and other Startups even has something internally called the [996 rule](https://www.quora.com/What-does-9-9-6-refer-to-in-Chinas-startup-scene)
 (working 6 days a week, from 9am to 9pm) before they went public.
 If you are the type of people who enjoy and thrive in this type of environment and